malavsoni/Catty-SwiftUI/README.md

 #### About the project

-This project is explains how we can use the new features of Swift 5.5 with MVVM in real world applications.
-This is pretty basic application which is calling few APIs and
+This project is all about new features of Swift 5.5 and how we can use it with MVVM in real world applications.
+Following features of Swift 5.5 is used.
 - Async and Await
 - Main Actor
 - Task